-Most of us cops, fireman, and other civil service workers have always believed we must give our soon to be ex-spouse half the pensions we worked for years to build.
+Most of us cops, fireman, and other civil service workers have always believed we must give our soon to be ex-spouse half the retirement benefits we worked for years to build.
 This is a wrong way of thinking.
-There are ways to avoid losing half of your pension to your soon to be ex.
+There are ways to avoid losing half of your retirement to your soon to be ex- spouse.
 See New York State Domestic Relations DRL § 236B.
-Moreover DRL § 236B(5)(a) authorizes the court to equitably distribute marital property during (for our purposes) a divorce
+Moreover DRL § 236B(5)(a) authorizes the court to equitably distribute marital property during (for our purposes) a divorce.

 There is also separate property.
 Separate property is property that the law deems belonging to one party in which to the other has no claim.
 Examples are an inheritance, a winning in a tort action (e.g. if one were to get hit by a car any settlement he or she would be theirs alone and not subject to equitable distribution, funds you had before the marriage, etc. This rule only applies if the funds are not commingled).
 Even if a spouse were to win a lottery, the winnings would be marital property subject to equitable distribution.